dydra/dydra.lisp/README.md

 dependencies and load everything from its curated sources:

     > (load "org/quicklisp/setup.lisp")
-    > (ql:quickload "dydra-cl")
+    > (ql:quickload "dydra")

 Status
 ------

 The API implementation is still in progress.
-In two senses

-* some work remains to align it with the SDK APIs for other languages, and
+Work remains to align it with the SDK APIs for other languages.
-* server-side reamins to provide consistent results for analogous operations.

-We expect a release by the end of week eighteen.
+In particular, this release includes the json-rest interface only. json-rpc and xml-rpc remain to be reconciled.

 Download
 --------